ioggstream/python-course/mysql-101/lesson-1-2-sql.md

 TEXT|BLOB fields:

-  - can't be used for partitioning
+  - can't be used as partitioning fields
+  - can't be used with `ENGINE=MEMORY`
+  - impact on temporary tables performance

 ## Creating tables
 Create databases/tables with